orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway_app_port_profile.md

 Provides an App Port Profile resource

-~> **Notes** The app port profile created is available for the all edge gateways in the your organization. <br>The app port profile `name` is unique in the organization.
+~> **Notes** The app port profile created is available for the all edge gateways and VDC group in the organization. <br>The app port profile `name` is unique in the organization.

 ## Example Usage